Gustavo Gutiérrez: Legacy

 Gutiérrez was an influential figure within 20th century theology, and responses to his work have been polarized.
-Arthur F. McGovern identifies liberation theology as an anomaly within theologian fields, arguing such discourse is generally limited to academic circles and that such theories can have considerable and tangible impact on Latin America's socioeconomic conditions.
+Arthur F. McGovern, assessing liberation theology in light of its 20th-century critics, says that there was broad support for the ecclesial movement in Latin America that began with the episcopal conferences at Medellin and Puebla, and broad support for the idea of the "option for the poor", but the political implications of liberation theology, and the impact of "polarizing terms" such as "capitalism and marxism", remain divisive.
+Assessment must also be more nuanced in the 21st century because there is now a variety of "liberation theologies", and not just one approach.

 Liberation theology was intended as a call to all believers in Latin America to act on the biblical commitment to the poor.
 Gutiérrez's message on material and economic conditions serves to place inequality in both religious and political discourse.

 Gutiérrez's thought has influenced theology, both in Latin America and abroad.
+The Peruvian Cardinal, Juan Landázuri Ricketts, was directly influenced by Gutiérrez, who authored the Medellin Conference's final report, which was "the church's decision to make a pastoral option for the poor."
 This influence can be observed from the evangelical proposal of the integral mission developed years after the origin of liberation, to the development of social ministries within the evangelical churches in the last decades.

-Among Gutiérrez's most prominent followers are Hugo Echeray and Luis Felipe Zegarra Russo.
 His friends included the German theologian Gerhard Ludwig Müller, the former Prefect of the Congregation for the Doctrine of the Faith.
 Müller, after studying his thought, stated: "The theology of Gustavo Gutiérrez, how it is considered, is orthodox because it is orthopractic and teaches us the correct Christian way of acting, since it derives from authentic faith."
 On his 90th birthday, in 2018, Pope Francis thanked him for his contributions "to the church and humanity through your theological service and your preferential love for the poor and discarded of society."
 While Gutiérrez's propositions were never censored by the Church, he was asked to modify some of them.

 Gutiérrez also took pains to prevent his theology from being drawn into the wider network of controversial stances adopted by some of his colleagues.
 For example, once in the 1970s in Córdoba, Argentina, he refused to begin his lecture until Father Jerónimo Podestá, a fellow liberation theologian who argued for the right of priests to marry, left the room.

 After Gutierrez's death in 2024, Pope Francis called him "a great man of the Church".